 The selected provider on an existing service authorization (SA) may need to be changed under certain circumstances.
 The ability to make these changes to the SA is limited to specific RHW user roles including the medical services coordinator and the unit purchasing specialist.

-Changing the provider on an existing SA may only be performed in the following circumstances:
+Changing the provider on an existing SA is only allowed in the following circumstances:

-For medical services only, if services that had been planned for a specific location, such as a hospital, but were performed at another location;
+For medical services;

 If the provider has changed their status, such as going from a sole provider (Dr. Smith) to an incorporated provider (ABC Medical Services) or vice versa; or